Link Search Menu Expand Document

 Graphics APIs

 score uses Qt RHI as graphics abstraction for the video pipeline.
-It is able to use OpenGL ES 2.0, Vulkan, Metal, and Direct 3D 11 in a very efficient way.
+It is able to use OpenGL ES 2.0, Vulkan, Metal, Direct3D 11 and Direct3D 12 in a very efficient way.

 score shaders are written with the Interactive Shader Format specification.